SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Evaluation

-\textbf{MSD.}~\cite{zhang2022fdsnet} contains 1,200 images with three defect types: oil, scratch, and stain (400 images each).
-For cross-dataset evaluation, we use only the scratch subset to assess pipeline transferability to a different defect type and domain (Fig.~\ref{fig:scratches}).
-We split MSD~\cite{zhang2022fdsnet} using the same ratios as BSData~\cite{schlagenhauf2021industrial}, yielding 260 training, 60 validation, and 80 test images, with 890 scratch instances in the training set.
-Randomly selected 20 defect-free images are used for inpainting.
-Scratches are elongated and spread across the display area.
-For LoRA~\cite{hu2021loralowrankadaptationlarge} training we use 100 randomly sampled patches and preprocess them as described for BSData~\cite{schlagenhauf2021industrial}.
+\textbf{MSD.}~\cite{zhang2022fdsnet} contains 1,200 images with three defect types (oil, scratch, stain); for cross-dataset evaluation we use only the scratch subset to assess pipeline transferability to a different defect type and domain (Fig.~17 in the supplementary material).
+We apply the same split ratios as BSData~\cite{schlagenhauf2021industrial}, yielding 260 training, 60 validation, and 80 test images with 890 scratch instances in the training set.
+For inpainting we use 20 randomly selected defect-free images, and for LoRA~\cite{hu2021loralowrankadaptationlarge} training we use 100 randomly sampled patches preprocessed as described for BSData~\cite{schlagenhauf2021industrial}.